-- The description of the goods flags an FDA or other PGA’s inspection (parts for medical devices or other parts for the health sector).
+- The part’s name or HTS code flags an FDA inspection (parts for medical devices or other parts for the health sector).

-- The description of the goods in the commercial invoice do not match the HTS code used.
+- The descriptions of the goods in the commercial invoice do not match the HTS codes used.

-- The value of the goods are lower/higher than the average market value of those goods.
+- The value of the goods is significantly lower/higher than the average market value of those goods.

-- Shipment requires importer's identification number to process the customs clearance or missing CBP Form 5106.
+- The shipment requires the importer's identification number to process the customs clearance (carrier is missing CBP Form 5106).

 - The shipment is missing the broker's contact information.
 Large companies often have specific instructions with carriers to hand over documents for their shipments to a preferred broker.
-If applicable, work with your trade compliance or logistics department to determine whether there are special instructions set by them on how the carrier should proceed with customs clearance.
+If applicable, work with your trade compliance or logistics department to determine whether there are special instructions for how the carrier should proceed with customs clearance.